learning-zone/css-basics/README.md

 #### Q. What are the css selectors?
 A CSS selector is the part of a CSS rule set that actually selects the content you want to style.

-**Universal Selector**: The universal selector works like a wild card character, selecting all elements on a page.
+**i) Universal Selector**: The universal selector works like a wild card character, selecting all elements on a page.
 Every HTML page is built on content placed within HTML tags.
 Each set of tags represents an element on the page.
 ```css
 * {
    color: green;